kelp404/tina/README.md

 ##Note
+>The default tokenizer is case-insensitive.
+If we set the `tokenizer` as `keyword`, it will be case-sensitive.
+If we want the field to be case-insensitive with `keyword`, we need to set the `filter` as `lowercase`.

+-

 >There are issues about ElasticSearch.
 If your OS X is 10.9.3, your default Java is 1.6.
 ElasticSearch 1.2.0 required Java 1.7.
 Run ElasticSearch 1.2.0 on Java 1.6 will pop the message like this: